Only you can know if you need a dog bite lawyer. However, hiring an attorney to assist you with your dog bite injury claim has many benefits.

 Lost Income and Impaired Earning Capacity

-Your injuries may also have required you to miss work or may have even permanently impaired your ability to work.
-If so, you may be entitled to compensation for your lost income and your lost earning capacity.
+Your injuries may also have required you to miss work or even permanently impaired your ability to work.
+If so, you may be entitled to compensation for your lost income and earning capacity.

 Your lawyer can work with financial experts and other professionals to calculate the value of your lost income, reduced earning capacity, and other related damages.

 You Have a Limited Time to Act

 Dog bites are personal injury cases.
 In Louisiana, you have one year from the date of the incident to file a dog bite claim, per CC Art.
 3492.
 If you do not file a claim before the deadline, you will likely not be able to receive compensation for your injuries.
 Our attorneys will guide you through the process, so you do not miss any deadlines regarding your case.

 What To Do Immediately After a Dog Bite